diesel-rs/diesel/guide_drafts/migration_guide.md

 We hopefully put sufficient wild card implementations in place so that old trait bounds imply the right trait anyway.
 For cases where this does not hold true, the following changes may be required:

 `Queryable<ST, DB>` is now equivalent to `FromSqlRow<ST, DB>`.
-The later is used as actual trait bound on the corresponding `RunQueryDsl` methods.
+The latter is used as an actual trait bound on the corresponding `RunQueryDsl` methods.
 `QueryableByName<DB>` is now equivalent to `FromSqlRow<Untyped, DB>`.
-The later is used as actual trait on the corresponding `RunQueryDsl` methods.
+The latter is used as an actual trait on the corresponding `RunQueryDsl` methods.

 ### Changed the scope of `QueryFragment` implementations

-With diesel 2.0 we introduced a way to specialise `QueryFragment` implementations for specific backend, while providing a generic implementation for other backends.
+With Diesel 2.0, we introduced a way to specialise `QueryFragment` implementations for specific backend, while providing a generic implementation for other backends.
 To be able to use this feature in the future we marked existing wild card `QueryFragment` implementations with an additional `DieselReserveSpecialization`.
 Rustc suggests just adding an additional trait bound on this trait.
 It's not possible to add a bound on